It’s Back: The Notting Hill Carnival 2022 – Join The Party!

 Make sure you plan your journey to the carnival ahead of time as the area will be extremely busy and some tubes may be closed around the festival site.
 Extra buses will be running for festival goers.
 Check the Transport for London website for the latest transport information during the carnival.

 On a budget?
 Check out our Tips for Travelling Cheap in London!

 There’s a whole lot going on at Notting Hill Carnival so it’s best to be prepared for every eventuality.
 So, what do you need?

-Things to pack: sunscreen, sunglasses, tissues (in case the portaloo has run out), plenty of water or a refillable bottle to keep hydrated after hours of dancing and have a mini first aid kit if your accident prone.
+Things to pack: sunscreen, sunglasses, tissues (in case the portaloo has run out), plenty of water or a refillable bottle to keep hydrated after hours of dancing and a mini first aid kit if you’re accident-prone.